apuertac94/apuertac94.github.io/research.md

 <details style="margin-top: -0.5em;">
   <summary>Abstract</summary>
 <div style="text-align: justify;">
-The intergenerational elasticity (IGE) has traditionally served as the primary measure of income persistence across generations.
-However, its estimation has long been hindered by the unobservability of lifetime income.
-We address this challenge by first establishing the nonparametric identification of the IGE, leveraging family characteristics and partial income data under standard missing-at-random assumptions.
-Building on this foundation, we derive a consistent and locally robust estimator using Neyman orthogonal moments that delivers valid inference.
-Our framework enables comparable IGE estimates across time and place, resolving long-standing challenges in identification and inference.
-Using the Panel Study of Income Dynamics, we estimate an IGE of 0.69 for the United States.
+The unobservability of lifetime income poses a fundamental challenge for estimating the intergenerational elasticity (IGE), forcing researchers to rely on annual income averages.
+We show that such proxy-based estimators converge to context-specific limits, compromising comparability across studies.
+To address this, we establish nonparametric identification of the IGE using partial income data and family characteristics.
+Building on this foundation, we construct a consistent two-step estimator that combines machine learning with cross-fitting and Neyman-orthogonal moments, ensuring that the resulting IGE estimates are locally robust to first-stage errors.
+This approach delivers valid inference and overcomes long-standing challenges in achieving comparability of IGE estimates across studies, time, and place.
+Applying it to the Panel Study of Income Dynamics, proxy-based estimators yield values of 0.38 and 0.51 for the United States, while our method produces an estimate of 0.69, in line with evidence from long-run parental income averages indicating that the true value exceeds 0.6.
 </div>
 </details>